damonitor/damonitor.github.io/blog_src/content/en/posts/damo_heatmap_modernization_2025_06.md

 Wrapup
 ------

-The classic heatmap visualization was not actively updated since DAMON has changed its strategy for monitoring from full access observation records to partial time information-captured snapshots.
-Now the classic heatmap visualization is modernized to support the snapshots use case, and expected to be useful at understanding overall access patterns in a glance.
+The classic heatmap visualization was not actively updated since DAMON changed its strategy for monitoring from full access observation records to partial time information-captured snapshots.
+Now the classic heatmap visualization is modernized to support the snapshots use case, and expected to be useful at understanding overall access patterns at a glance.